The 3 Most Common Types of Transcription and How They’re Used

 You have to capture every word.
 A professional transcriber understands that verbatim transcription requires the transcriber to type the exact words.
 If you paraphrase the speech of the recording, it’s no longer a verbatim transcription (but rather an intelligent transcription, described further on).

 2. Capture False Starts and Fillers

-Do you know what fillers are?
-These are the ahs, ums, you know part of the conversation often used in speech as the speaker uses the time to think.
+Sometimes a speaker will start a sentence but never complete it.
+This is know as a “false start”.
+Fillers include ahs, ums, you know parts of the conversation and are often used in speech while the speaker uses the time to think.

-So why would it be useful to include “false starts” and fillers in your transcription?
-Because they can give you insight into the speaker’s thought process.
+Essentially “false starts” and fillers give one insight into the speaker’s thought process.